-Appendix A includes the entire list of recommended projects for the entire IE CMCP study area as well as for each of the ten sub-corridors.
+Appendix A includes a list of recommended projects for the entire IE CMCP study area as well as for each of the 10 sub-corridors.
 The Low, Medium, and High (L/M/H) scores for each project are shown for each of the performance metrics.